kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 Possible rollout failure modes:

 - **Version skew (apiserver enabled, kubelet not)**: The apiserver accepts the field, but a kubelet running a version without the feature gate (or without the field) will not honor it.
 Pods schedule and start, but cgroups remain read-only, so workloads that need to create cgroups at runtime will not be able to.
-- **Runtime missing CRI support**: If the container runtime does not advertise `supports_cgroup_options` via the node-level `NodeFeatures`, the kubelet rejects the pod with a clear error and the pod stays in `ContainerCreating`.
+- **Runtime missing CRI support**: If the container runtime does not advertise `supports_cgroup_mount_mode` via the node-level `NodeFeatures`, the kubelet rejects the pod with a clear error and the pod stays in `ContainerCreating`.
 No impact on other pods.
 - **Host missing cgroup v2 or `nsdelegate`**: The kubelet rejects the pod with a validation error indicating the requirement.
 No impact on other pods.

 Rollback (disabling the feature gate):